 Within a few weeks of replacing processed foods with fresh ones and white flour with whole grains, you may start to feel better in general.
 That, rather than stopping the growth of yeast in the gastrointestinal tract, is probably the main benefit of a candida cleanse diet.

 - Sellin J. Dietary dilemmas, delusions, and decisions.
 Clinical Gastroenterology and Hepatology.
-In press.
-Accessed June 23, 2014.
+2014;12:1601.

 - Bauer BA (expert opinion).
 Mayo Clinic, Rochester, Minn.
-June 23, 2014.
+Aug.
+18, 2017.

 - Hou JK, et al. Diet and inflammatory bowel disease: Review of patient-targeted recommendations.
 Clinical Gastroenterology and Hepatology.
 2014;12:1592.